Governance Framework

 c) Voting and Tracking Proposals

 After the discussion period, the proposal is put to a vote using our Snapshot voting system.
-Any member, who holds a minimum of 10k $SWELL, can initiate a vote there.
-Members can track the status of proposals through Snapshot, which provides real-time updates on the voting process.
+Members can track the status of proposals through our Governance Page, which provides real-time updates on the voting process.

 d) Approval and Implementation